 Weight of TV

 While wall-mounting your TV, whether through mounts or anchors, weight is always the most important factor to consider.
+You have to check what is the weight of your TV, and the weight your wall anchors are designed to hold before you mount it,

 Once you know what the weight of your TV is, you can easily select mounts with the appropriate load capacity.